miso-lims/miso-lims/readme.md

     mvn clean install -P external

+This will *NOT* run unit tests.
+To enable unit tests of database sanity, use:

+    mvn -DsqlTests=true install -P external

+In order for the tests to work, you will need a MISO database set up as per the instructions below, and the correct properties specified in `sqlstore/src/test/resources/test.db.properties`.

 All being well after a few minutes (it can take a while to download all the required artifacts given the speed of your connection), you should see `BUILD SUCCESSFUL`.

 2) UPGRADING